Washington State Has No Income Tax: The Full 2026 Breakdown

 - Exempt: Agricultural land sales

-For a tech employee in Seattle with $300,000 of RSU vesting in a year, the tax on the $50,000 above the threshold is $3,500.
-For an entrepreneur selling a business for $2M with $1.75M in capital gains, the tax is approximately $105,000.
+For a tech employee in Seattle with $300,000 of long-term capital gains in a year, the tax on the roughly $22,000 above the $278,000 deduction is about $1,540.
+For an entrepreneur selling a business with $1.75M in capital gains, taxable gains are about $1.472M after the deduction: the first $1M is taxed at 7% ($70,000) and the remaining $472,000 at 9.9% ($46,728), for roughly $116,700 in total.

 The B&O Tax: For Business Owners